scendalina/EmotionalPreviewEffects/README.md

 Welcome to the official repository for my doctoral research, which investigates how emotional content in language—specifically, emotional words presented just outside the central focus of vision (the parafovea)—influences reading and cognitive processing across the adult lifespan.

 Project Summary:
 This work explores the remarkable ability of the visual system to detect and process emotional words before we consciously fixate on them.
 Using the gaze-contingent boundary paradigm (Rayner, 1975), I manipulated the emotional valence (positive, negative, neutral) of words presented parafoveally during sentence reading.
-This paradigm allowed for seamless, covert changes to words as readers’ eyes crossed invisible boundaries, ensuring participants were unaware of the manipulation.
-The big question: Do emotional words grab your attention and help you read faster—even before you consciously see them?
+This paradigm allowed for seamless, covert changes to words as readers’ eyes crossed an invisible boundary drawn just after a target word (word we measured eye movement reading times on).
+We used a v fancy SR Research Eyelink eye tracker which I carefully calibrated /programmed / intensely checked and re-checked to ensuring participants were unaware of the manipulation.

+The two big questiond we asked in this study: (1) Do emotional words grab your attention and help you read faster—even before you consciously see them?
+(2) Does our age-related perspective in life impact which words (i.e., positive or negative) we pay most atteniton to?

 What Did I Find?:
 Emotional Preview Benefit: Emotional words in the parafovea consistently drew attention and facilitated faster reading of subsequent words, even when the previewed word did not match the target word—a phenomenon known as the semantic preview effect.
 Previous studies had not attributed this effect to emotional valence under such rigorous, naturalistic conditions.